ssdorsey/peace-machine/process-notes/BestPractice.md

 ## 4. Coding an event
 Once we have defined the exact information we want from each one of the news articles.
 We could present a detailed coding scheme in this section.
-For now, it is important to identify the date, the URL, the actors involved in the article, a brief description of the event, and code the entry into the defined dependent and independet varaibles explained beforehand.
+For now, it is important to identify the date, the URL, the actors involved in the article, a brief description of the event, and code the entry into the defined dependent and independet variables explained beforehand.

 ## Some additional considerations
 * Sometimes the news articles will reference laws that might be interesting to research further since they are some of our independent variables.
 However, the article might provide just a name for the law and its date thus there is not enough information to look for a more detailed description of the law.
 Knowing if there is a legislative gazette where you can look for the law might be a good resource.
-The other, is trying with different combinations of keywords to expand your search.
+The other way is trying with different combinations of keywords to expand your search.